cohuebn/topic-stream/TopicStream.Infrastructure/README.md

-# Welcome to your CDK C# project!

-This is a blank project for CDK development with C#.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# TopicStream.Infrastructure

+This project is responsible for managing the infrastructure used to run the TopicStream system.
-It uses the [.NET CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.
+It uses the AWS CDK to deploy resources into AWS.

-## Useful commands

-- `dotnet build src` compile this app
-- `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template